RottenBanana420/Pharma-Platform/README.md

 The application will be available at `http://localhost:8000/`

-## Testing
+## 🧪 Testing

-The project uses pytest with comprehensive test coverage and parallel execution.
+The project uses `pytest` with comprehensive test coverage and parallel execution.

 ### Run all tests